 American Express Blue Business Credit Cards

-Get 2% back/2x points per $1 on the first $50,000 in annual purchases (then unlimited 1% back) with either the American Express Blue Business Cash™ Card (for cash back in the form of a statement credit – (See Rates & Fees) or the Blue Business® Plus Credit Card from American Express (for travel rewards – See Rates & Fees).
+Get 2% back/2x points per $1 on the first $50,000 in annual everyday business purchases (then unlimited 1% back or 1x points) with either the American Express Blue Business Cash™ Card (for cash back in the form of a statement credit – (See Rates & Fees) or the Blue Business® Plus Credit Card from American Express (for travel rewards – See Rates & Fees).
 Rewards points are redeemable for cash, travel, or 1:1 Membership Rewards point transfers.
 Find out more: Amex Blue Business Credit Cards Review

 American Express Business Gold Card

 Earn up to 4x Membership Rewards points on 2 select categories where your business spent the most each month (on up to $150,000 spent annually, then 1x point) with the American Express® Business Gold Card.
 The annual fee is $295 ($375 if the application is received on or after 2/1/24; See Rates & Fees).
 Find out more: American Express Business Gold Review

 The Business Platinum Card from American Express

 Southwest Rapid Rewards Performance Business Credit Card

 Get up to 3x Rapid Rewards points on Southwest purchases with the Southwest Rapid Rewards® Performance Business Credit Card.
 Enjoy free inflight WiFi credits and 4 Upgraded Boardings per year.
 Receive 9,000 bonus points every card anniversary.
 Find out more: Southwest Airlines Business Credit Card Review